Skip to content

 “Al final me he liado y voy con retraso.”

-That sentence was understandable, but it did not feel like the Spanish people around me were using.
+The rough meaning was: I got caught up in something and I am running late.
+Before that, I had been trying to express the same idea in a stiff textbook way — understandable, but not how people around me actually spoke.
 So I practiced the real phrase out loud, kept its rhythm, and reused it the next week.

 Experience notes